cabcookie/freeCodeCamp-Microservices-Certification/README.md

         $ node server.js

 4. Open http://127.0.0.1:3000/ in a web browser to view your service.

+I'm figuring out how to test and preview the application within the Cloud9 environment.

 What Do I Do Next?
 ------------------